soohyeok/Safe-Tourism-in-Boston/soohyeok_soojee/README.md

 After running the K-means algorithm, we were able to define hard clusters where the coordinates are clustered.
 We have tested with various value of K to see if results differ and concluded with the result we see above.
 This result is useful in that we are able to guide the tourists to best possible locations to travel to, which are marked with 'X' in red color on the images above.
 The 'X' marks are where the K-means algorithm has clustered the coordinates to, thus there will be highest number of landmarks to visit and transportation to utilize around these marked coordinates.

 ### statistical analysis or inference algorithm:
-There are different variation for the stats considering whether the user cares for crime or transportation in addition to the scope of landmark coordinates.
+There are different variations for the statistics considering whether the user cares for crime or transportation in addition to the scope of landmark coordinates.

 This map image provides key for the usuage of the webplatform and other datasets we have overlooked in this project.
 ![](key_map.png)